 - Food redistribution project (part of Fareshare UK).
 Through this programme Cyrenians redistribute surplus food from the food industry to over 70 member projects across Central and South East Scotland.
+They also distribute toiletries and sanitary products.
 To be eligible for membership organisations should be not for profit, working with vulnerable or socially excluded people and using food in the course of their work.

 - Food education with a range of food related and cooking classes with ‘hands on’ activities that encourage healthy eating and promote social inclusion.